 Auditing and Review

-All public companies are required by the SEC to have a CPA firm audit their financial statements before they are issued to shareholders and the public.
+Ultimately, all public companies are required by the SEC to have a CPA firm audit their financial statements before they are issued to shareholders and the public.

 Tax Preparation and Services

 One of the most popular and well-known career paths for a CPA is in the tax preparation industry.
-This is includes preparing all different types of client tax forms from property taxes to income taxes.
+This includes preparing all different types of client tax forms from property taxes to income taxes.
 This also includes advising clients on tactics and strategies of how to structure their affairs to minimize tax burdens.

 CPAs are engaged in many different types of consulting services to help their clients identify business problems and run their operations more effectively.
 Some consultations include evaluating internal controls and identifying possible operational improvements.